LupuC/FlowUI_firefox/README.md

 ## Known issues
 - When browser starts, the sidebar background color changes 2-3 times (flicker).
 - Sidebar top right corner has a roundness.
+- If you use topbar bookmarks, it will overlap with the url, and it's buggy.
+Use sideberry's bottom left bookmarks.

 ## Useful shortcuts
 - CTRL+T - creates a new tab (alternative - ctrl+space, from sidebery)